-Buying used has risks.
-You need to investigate a lot of moving and stationary parts of a road bike and know what is important as opposed to what is more superficial.
+Buying a second hand bikehas risks.
+You need to inspect the bike a lot of moving and stationary parts of a road bike and know what is important as opposed to what is more superficial.
 If you’ve done some serious research and know the risks, it can also make sense whether you are just getting started in road biking, upgrading, replacing or adding to your stable.

-If you have friends who are into road biking, ask to borrow one of their bikes, or see if the local bike shop rents bikes - this allows you to see what works best for you before you buy - new or used.
+If you have friends who are into road biking, ask to borrow one of their bikes, or see if the local bike shop rents bikes to try the bike in person - this allows you to see what works best for you before you buy - new or used.

 Now for the details:

 Depending on what is most important to you – going fast, comfort, distances, going off-road sometimes, hauling stuff, climbing hills, etc. – will make a difference, but that’s a topic for another article.
 Let’s stick with basic requirements.

 Also, consider taking the bike to a bike repair shop to get professional eyes on it.
 You’ll pay for the service - usually between $40-$65 per hour with a minimum fee of $5-$10 for their help.
 An advantage with this is, if you end up buying the bike, you know about how much will be charged by them to do work if you can’t do it yourself - remember, their prices don’t usually include the cost of replacement parts when you buy a used bike.

 You want gears, and unless you are a “fixie” (single speed bike) enthusiast, look for three big gears in the front attached to the crank.
 If the gears are covered, it quite possibly is NOT a road bike, but if you're considering it, know that you’ll have fewer problems with dirt, grime, weather-related rust and such, but those bikes are more expensive to buy and repair, are heavier, and the lowest gear won’t be as low as on an uncovered gear option.
 If you have hills involved, you want those low gears.